Jake-Moore/remote-obfuscation-server/.docs/Backend-Deployment.md

   - The git organizations a user must be a part of to access the obfuscation server
   - Use a comma-delimited list of org names, i.e. `ROS_REQUIRED_ORGS=MyOrg1,MyOrg2`
 - `ROS_OBFUSCATOR_TYPE`
-  - The obfuscator name you are planning to use.
+  - The obfuscator name you are planning to use
   - Options: `ALLATORI`
     - feel free to make a PR with more implementations!